koreacsl/PodBeater/README.md

 -----

-## 🕹️ 3.
+## 🕹️ Stpe 3.
 Generating and Deploying Attack Pods by Threat Model

 Run the script to create attack pods according to two threat models: **Tu** and **Tr**.